moneytreee7/open-source-checklist/opensource-checklist.md

 - **Is there a screenshot in the `README`, if applicable?**

-## Copy this version to paste into a GitHub issue with live checkboxes:
+## Copy this version to paste into a GitHub issue with live checkboxes

 ~~~
 - [ ] **Has PII been removed?**